Defining A Brand

 Integrate your brand

-Branding extends to every aspect of your business–how you answer your phones, what you or your salespeople wear on sales calls, your e-mail signature, everything.
+Branding extends to every aspect of your business, equally important on how you answer your phones, what you or your salespeople wear on sales calls, your e-mail signature, everything.

 Create a “voice” for your company that reflects your brand